epccs/RPUno/Solenoid/README.md

 PB5     (SCK/IO13)  LED_BUILTIN
 ```

 The RPUno has those I/O's wired to a pluggable onboard connector.
-They are level converted to 5V so will ouput 4V without a pullup (which is just enough for a minimum high with 74HC logic).
+They are level converted to 5V so will ouput 4V without a pullup (which is enough for a minimum high with 74HC logic).
 The LED_BUILTIN pin blinks on for a second and off for a second when the rpu_address is read over I2C (else it blinks four times as fast).

 [![RPUno^5 With K3^0](http://rpubus.org/bb/download/file.php?id=25)](http://rpubus.org/Video/14140%5E5WithK3%5E0.mp4 "RPUno^5 With K3^0")